entreri56/DMA-Tarkov-Python-OLD/README.md

 ## ⚠️ Disclaimer

 > **FOR EDUCATIONAL PURPOSES ONLY.** This project is meant for learning about DMA, memory analysis, and reverse engineering in a **single-player offline environment**.
 Using cheats on live multiplayer servers is against the game's ToS and can result in bans.
-The author is not responsible for any misuse.
+I am not responsible for any misuse.

 ---